c-d-smith/cold-brew-coffee/recipes/bones/SALTED_CARAMEL.md

   * Water: 3.5c (28oz)
   * Time: 12 hours

-This coffee has a strong flavor, making it tolerant of over-brewing.
-The suggested brewing time produces a honey-colored coffee with little bitterness and an excellent flavor.
-As you increase the brewing time, the color will change to amber and then black.

-I have brewed this flavor for 12, 15, 18, and 24 hours.
-If you dislike bitter coffee, I would not recommend more than a 15 hour brewing time.
+I have brewed this flavor for 12, 15, 18, and 24 hours on the countertop.
+I liked the 12 hour brew the best because I felt I got the most flavor with the least bitterness.
+It's got a really strong flavor and is one of my favorite Bones flavors.

 [Back to Recipes](https://github.umn.edu/cdsmith/cold-brew-coffee/blob/master/recipes/README.md)